 CFMDS is a festival for amateur performers.
 For this purpose, an amateur is defined as one who is in full-time or higher education or is over the age of 22 and does not derive fees from performance or teaching of the subject of the class for which the entry is made.
 Professionals may only participate in Open classes or as accompanists or conductors.

-Entries, accompanied by the entry fee, must be made not later than Friday 10 November 2017 (postal and dance) or Friday 1 December 2017 (online).
+Entries, accompanied by the entry fee, must be made no later than the cut off date given in the Festival Syllabus each year.
 Entries will not be accepted after this date.
 They must be on the official forms.
 No entry will be accepted unless accompanied by the full entry fee.
 No entry fees can be refunded.

 The committee shall have the right to transfer an entry to any other class or, if expedient, to reject it.
 Any class may be withdrawn if, in the opinion of the Committee, there are not sufficient entries.